alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 ---

-##  Brief Explanation of the Output and Results
+##  Brief Explanation of the Methodology, Output and Results
+This section provides a brief presentation of the methodology and results.
+Refer to the Jupyter notebook or the HTML file included in this repository for the complete details of the code, outputs and charts produced for this project.

 ## Part A: Exploratory Data Analysis
-Refer to the Jupyter notebook or the HTML file included in this repository for the code, outputs and charts produced for this project.

 To briefly answer the main questions asked.
 A. There are 134 unique cuisines served in this dataset of Sydney.